liquiddrop/Context/README.md

 location, date, or search for keywords in the event.

-I though this would be usefull for providing
+I thought this would be useful for providing

 historical context for things seen while traveling.
 You can also